Project Iceworm: Political background

-Details of the missile base project were secret for decades, but first came to light in January 1995 during an enquiry by the Danish Foreign Policy Institute (DUPI) into the history of the use and storage of nuclear weapons in Greenland.
+Details of the missile base project were secret for decades.
+They first came to light in January 1995 during an enquiry by the Danish Foreign Policy Institute (DUPI) into the history of the use and storage of nuclear weapons in Greenland.
 The enquiry was ordered by the Parliament of Denmark following the release of previously classified information about the 1968 Thule Air Base B-52 crash that contradicted previous assertions by the Government of Denmark.

 Description

 To test the feasibility of construction techniques a project site called Camp Century was started by the United States military in 1959, located at an elevation of 6600 ft in Northwestern Greenland, 150 mi from the American Thule Air Base.
 The radar and air base at Thule had been active since 1951.

 Camp Century was described at the time as a demonstration of affordable ice-cap military outposts.
 The secret Project Iceworm was to be a system of tunnels 4000 km in length, used to deploy up to 600 nuclear missiles, that would be able to reach the Soviet Union in case of nuclear war.
 The missile locations would be under the cover of Greenland's ice sheet and were supposed to be periodically changed.
 While Project Iceworm was secret, plans for Camp Century were discussed with and approved by Denmark.
 The facility, including its nuclear power plant, was profiled in The Saturday Evening Post magazine in 1960.

 The "official purpose" of Camp Century, as explained by the United States Department of Defense to Danish officials in 1960, was to test various construction techniques under Arctic conditions, explore practical problems with a semi-mobile nuclear reactor, as well as supporting scientific experiments on the icecap.
 A total of 21 trenches were cut and covered with arched roofs within which prefabricated buildings were erected.
 With a total length of 3000 m, these tunnels also contained a hospital, a shop, a theater and a church.
 The total number of inhabitants was approximately 200.
 From 1960 until 1963, the electric supply was provided by the world's first mobile/portable nuclear reactor, designated PM-2A and designed by Alco for the U.S. Army.
 Water was supplied by Rod wells melting glaciers, and tested for germs such as the plague.

 Within three years after it was excavated, ice core samples taken by geologists working at Camp Century demonstrated that the glacier was moving much faster than anticipated and would destroy the tunnels and launch stations in about two years.
 The facility was evacuated in 1965, and the nuclear generator removed.
 Project Iceworm was canceled, and Camp Century closed in 1966.

 The project generated valuable scientific information and provided scientists with some of the first ice cores, still being used by climatologists as of 2005.